magiruuvelvet/OTPGen/README.md

    - andOTP (supports both: plaintext and encrypted backups)
    - Authy (supports both: xml and json input)
    - SteamGuard
+ - Import tokens from QR Code images
+   - Supported formats are: PNG, JPG and SVG (experimental)
  - Search your tokens with regular expressions in the search bar and never lose time because of a huge token database
  - Copy tokens to clipboard without revealing them in the UI